Student Housing FAQs

 What kind of internet access is available on campus?

-There is either an Ethernet port or Wireless Internet (Wi-Fi) in the dormitories and apartments.
+There is either an Ethernet port or Wireless Internet (Wi-Fi) in the residence halls and apartments.

 Is there cable TV?

-Yes, there is a cable hookup in the living room of all dormitories and apartments.
+Yes, there is a cable hookup in the living room of all residence halls and apartments.
 Basic cable is provided in the living areas at no extra cost to the resident.

 Are land phone lines available?